Determinations of angular stiffness in rotational optical tweezers: Discussion

 The parameters of both the trapping and measurement beams can influence the dynamics of the probe and the quality of the measurement.
 We demonstrated that the influence of the ancillary beam on the angular dynamics is minimal even when the beam parameters surpass the conventional limitations and decreases with probe size.
-This is particularly important for nanoparticles, which produce weak signals in optical detection schemes and make measurements of their dynamics more challenging.
-Unlike in the translational case, where increasing optical power alters the trapping dynamics, increasing the power of an ancillary beam in rotational optical tweezers enhances detection sensitivity without compromising the expected angular dynamics.
+This is significant for nanoparticles, which produce weak signals in optical detection schemes making measurements of their dynamics more challenging.
+Unlike in the translational case, where increasing optical power alters the trapping dynamics, we show that increasing the power of an ancillary beam in rotational optical tweezers does not compromise the alignment dynamics allowing for enhanced detection sensitivity.

+When viewed in combination with the geometric, hydrodynamic, and inertial effects, rotational optical tweezers experiments with nanoparticles are becoming increasingly attractive.
+Progress towards these advantages is currently only limited by the optical probe, as many spherical birefringent probes become less practical on sub-micron scales.

 In summary, these findings highlight the importance of treating translational and rotational dynamics as independent features of optical tweezers.
 Although their behaviour may initially appear analogous due to the linearised description of their dynamics near equilibrium, variations in experimental parameters yield profoundly different outcomes.
-Our work demonstrates the need for tailored approaches for calibrating and quantifying rotational optical tweezers independently from standard optical tweezers.
+Our work demonstrates the need for tailored approaches quantifying rotational optical tweezers independently from standard optical tweezers.
 This will lead to more accurate and targeted use of rotational optical tweezers in studies of complex microsystems, particularly towards nano-scale environments.